drfuzzi/CSC2106_MQTT-PicoW-MicroPython/README.md

 # Configure Raspberry Pi Pico W as an MQTT Client using MicroPython

-## Objectives
+## I. Objectives

-- Set up an MQTT broker on a RPi.
+By the end of this session, participants will be able to set up their Raspberry Pi Pico W (as clients) and Raspberry Pi (as broker) to develop a solution using Mosquitto's MQTT.
+They will also explore MQTT features like QoS, LWT, and retained messages.

+## II.
+Prerequisites and Setup

+### A. Hardware & Software

-- Configure Raspberry Pi Pico W as MQTT Client - publishers/subscribers.
+  * Raspberry Pi Pico W board.
-- Explore MQTT features like QoS, LWT, and retained messages.
+  * Micro-USB cable for power and data.
+  * Computer with a **[Thonny](https://thonny.org/)** IDE (for MicroPython development).
+  * The Pico W must be running the **latest MicroPython firmware**.

+### B. Installing MicroPython

+1. If not already done, hold the **BOOTSEL** button while connecting the Pico W to your computer.
+2. The Pico W should appear as a drive named **RPI-RP2**.
+3. Drag and drop the official MicroPython [UF2 file](https://micropython.org/resources/firmware/RPI_PICO_W-20251209-v1.27.0.uf2) onto this drive.
+The drive will disappear, and the Pico W will reboot running MicroPython.
+4. Open **Thonny** and ensure it is configured to talk to the Pico W.

 ---

-## Equipment
-- Computer or laptop
-- Raspberry Pi Pico W with MicroPython firmware
-- MQTT broker software (e.g., Mosquitto)

----

-## Introduction
+## III.
+MQTT Setup on MicroPython
 MQTT (Message Queue Telemetry Transport) is a lightweight messaging protocol ideal for IoT applications where network bandwidth and processing power are limited.
 It works on a publish/subscribe model using topics, making it easy to send and receive messages between devices.

 ### Key Components